jscastonguay/Houdini/docs/getting-started.md

   ![alt text](./ProjectStrategy-SeveralProjects.png)

-  2. Each test file tests one production file but has another function (called test runner) where ``RUN_TEST`` macros are used.
+  2. Each test file tests one production file but has another function (that is not ``main`` but can be called test runner) where ``RUN_TEST`` macros are used.
 Then, another file implements the ``main`` that calls every test runner functions of every test files.
 To run all tests on a given production source code, only one test project is required.

   ![alt text](./ProjectStrategy-OneProjects.png)